Sandra-Be/crystal_energy_alfa/documentation/TESTING.md

 # Jshint Validation

-For this project I used jQuery - JavaScript Library for MaterializeCSS initialization: "Write less, do more."
-Jshint were used to validate jQuery file of this project.
-[Click](project_files/validators/jshint.jpg) to view report.
+For this project I used JavaScript.
+[Jshint](https://jshint.com/) were used to validate JavaScript files of this project.
+Getting warnings for (use ‘esversion: 6’).
+To solve this you need to tell JSHint that your project is developed in ES6 by creating the .jshintrc file.
+[Click](validation/js.jpg) to view report for stripe_elements.js file.
+[Click](validation/js1.jpg) to view report for countryfield.js file.

 # PEP8 Validation

-Python code checked for PEP8 requirements.
-[Click](project_files/validators/pep8.jpg) to view report.
+Throughout development Python code was tested with [flake 8](https://flake8.pycqa.org/en/latest/) and problems identified were corrected where possible.
+[PEP8 online](http://pep8online.com/) was used to help formatting.
+Some lines that did not comply with PEP8 due to being too long were left if they could not be made PEP8 compliant without breaking the code.
+These were mainly in settings.py and migrations but there were some lines that, when corrected in PEP 8 online, no longer worked in the code.

 # User stories testing